abatten/abatten.github.io/index.md

 My research is part of the ARC Centre of Excellence for All-Sky Astrophysics in 3 Dimensions ([ASTRO 3D](https://astro3d.org.au/)).

 You can see my list of publications here:
-{% include buttons.html button_name="View ADS Publications" button_class="primary" url="https://ui.adsabs.harvard.edu/public-libraries/JVI0wKk5ThW2taKTMT2oEQ" %}
+{% include buttons.html button_name="View Publications on ADS" button_class="primary" url="https://ui.adsabs.harvard.edu/public-libraries/JVI0wKk5ThW2taKTMT2oEQ" %}